 - Discuss together.

-For three years, Francis and Peter continued to room together— and then, one day, their lives were completely changed.
-A thirtysix- year-old man named Ignatius became their new roommate.
+For three years, Francis and Peter continued to room together, until one day, their lives were completely changed.
+A thirty-six-year-old man named Ignatius became their new roommate.
 Ignatius had already lived a storied life.
 He began his young career in pursuit of worldly fame and fortune through military conquest; however, a cannonball to the leg left him bedridden for months.
-During this time, he had a conversion experience and devoted his life completely to serving God.
+With nothing but time on his hands, Ignatius turned to the only books available to him: the Bible and a book on the lives of the saints.
+Reading these books led to a conversion experience, and Ignatius devoted his life completely to serving God.

 Peter, like many other students, was quickly moved by Ignatius and soon shared his desire to win souls for Jesus Christ.
-He became a disciple of Ignatius and wished to join his order.
+He became a follower of Ignatius’ way of life and wished to join his order.
 Francis, on the other hand, was quick to make fun of Ignatius and Peter.

 For three years, Ignatius invested in Francis.
 He showed a deep interest in everything Francis did.
 Ignatius attended Francis’ lectures, found Francis students to teach, and even supplied him with money.
 As his roommate, you can imagine all the time they spent together: studying for classes, sharing meals, having discussions late into the night and taking excursions around town.
 And yet, Francis was still resistant to Ignatius’ invitations for him to go deeper in his faith.